Amsterdam wins EU medicines agency on coin toss

 A total of 19 member states had submitted a bid to host EMA, but shortly before the meeting Croatia, Ireland and Malta withdrew their candidacies.

-The London-based EMA needs a new location for its headquarters, because the United Kingdom is expected to leave the EU in early 2019.
+The London-based EMA needs a new location for its headquarters, because the United Kingdom is expected to leave the EU in March 2019.

 The decision follows months of intensive lobbying.

-Note: This article was updated on 20 November 2017, 19:52, to include the result of the votes on EBA.